junxit/us-congress-bills-114/metadata.md

 - 2015-05-19 — The previous question was ordered pursuant to the rule. (consideration: CR H3359)
 - 2015-05-19 — The rule provides for consideration of H.R.
 1806, H.R.
 2250, and H.R.
 2353.
 - 2015-05-20 — Received in the Senate and Read twice and referred to the Committee on Appropriations.
+- 2015-06-11 — Committee on Appropriations.
+Reported by Senator Capito with an amendment in the nature of a substitute.
+With written report No. 114-64.
+- 2015-06-11 — Committee on Appropriations.
+Reported by Senator Capito with an amendment in the nature of a substitute.
+With written report No. 114-64.
+- 2015-06-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 116.